 - Vanilla glaze.
 A vanilla glaze is a great complement to all that blueberry flavor.
 The glaze from these vanilla scones will do the trick.

 How to Store

 Once cooled, place the cookies in an airtight container.
-They should keep at room temperature up to 2 days.
+They should keep at room temperature for up to 2 days.
 You can extend that a few days by storing the container in the refrigerator.
-Just be extra sure the container is airtight.
+Just be extra sure the container is airtight!

 To freeze the unbaked cookies, place them on a rimmed baking sheet after portioning them.
 Freeze until solid (about 2 hours).
 Then transfer them to an airtight freezer bag or container.
 When you’re ready to bake, there’s no need to thaw.
 Bake them as directed, adding a couple more minutes to the baking time.

 More Blueberry Dessert Recipes

 Looking for more ways to use up those fresh blueberries?
 Try one of these blueberry desserts!